lidofinance/solana-docs/docs/validator-onboarding.md

 After approval from the LNOSG, the steps to onboard a validator to Solido are:

- 1. **The validator** sets up a new vote account for use with Solido.
+ 1. **The validator** sets up a new identity account and vote account for use with Solido.
  2. **A multisig owner** creates a multisig transaction to propose adding the vote account to the validator set.
  3. **The other multisig owners** approve this transaction and execute it.
 At